 This recipe for Caprese Salad with Chickpeas is quick, easy and so tasty!

-Made with tomatoes, mozzarella cheese, fresh basil and balsamic vinegar.
+Just 5 main ingredients plus salt and pepper to taste.
+Made with chickpeas, tomatoes, mozzarella cheese, fresh basil and balsamic vinegar.
 A perfect summer vegetable side dish!

 There’s not a lot to this recipe other than some chopping and selecting the best ingredients.